SEVERE WATER SHORTAGE ALERT

 - If your address (house number) ends in…

-- Allowed Any Time: Low-volume watering, such as hand-watering or micro-irrigation, is still permitted.
+- Allowed Any Time: Low-volume watering, such as hand-watering or micro-irrigation, is limited to before 8 a.m. or after 6 p.m.

-Other restrictions listed in the Modified Phase II Water Shortage Order include:
+Other restrictions listed in the Modified Phase III Water Shortage Order include:

 - Annual pressure washing or in preparation for painting and sealing is allowed.